unsetbit/boilerplate-gulp/README.md

 > All the things you would want in a build system for client-side JavaScript projects in one package.

+(Building angular modules?
+Then you'll find this more useful: [boilerplate-gulp-angular](https://github.com/oztu/boilerplate-gulp-angular))

 # Capabilities
 * Compiles JavaScript CommonJS modules into a single file ([browserify](http://browserify.org/)) which can be loaded directly in a browser, via CommonJS loader, or a AMD loader.
 Produces both an unminified version and a minified version with  source maps.
 * Compiles [LESS](http://lesscss.org/) files into a single CSS file.
 Produces both an unminified version and a minified version with a source maps.